xsscx/srd/SecurityResearchTools_21C39/example-cryptex/README.md

 ```
 26M Jan 15 18:20 srd-universal-cryptex.dmg
 ```

+This Repo and Documentation detail the steps to create your own toybox unstripped cryptex, or download, and then install to your SRD.

 SRD DMG Testing
 -----
 - Universal cryptex for iPhone 11 and iPhone 12 SRD Models